Sports Coach Logo Sports Coach Training Principles Fitness Components

 How Muscle Confusion Can Be Applied

 The important aspect of introducing muscle confusion is making changes in a planned and deliberated manner.
-Your body can be challenged in new ways by making the smallest of changes to intensity, repetitions, or form.
-However, turning up to the gym and just trying to think of something new to throw into the routine for its sake is not going to benefit you because it is something new.
+Minor changes to intensity, repetitions, or form can challenge your body in new ways.
+However, going to the gym and just trying to think of something new to throw into the routine for its sake will not benefit you because it is new.
 Indeed, it is logical that if you substitute an exercise that you currently find hard for one that is much easier just because it is different, this will have no positive effects.

 Practical Applications for Athletes

 Periodisation aims to reduce plateauing while minimising the overuse of muscle groups to minimise injury before a competition.
-This concept is similar to muscle confusion but has a more logical and pre-planned series of phases, exercises, and intensity variations.
-The changes usually are reasonably small, and each workout phase will typically change every 4-6 weeks.
+This concept resembles muscle confusion but has a more logical and pre-planned series of phases, exercises, and intensity variations.
+The changes usually are small, and each workout phase will change every 4-6 weeks.
 As a result of this, many athletes will use periodisation.
 This type of training is usually more consistent with the sports-specific nature of athletes' training and more sympathetic to the on and off-season training phases.
-This type of training is widely used by athletes and has been used for hundreds of years.
+Athletes widely use this type of training, and it has been used for hundreds of years.

-However, an interesting study by Hoffman et al. (2003)[1] found that over 12-weeks, the exercise subjects (all athletes) who followed a program of muscle confusion performed almost twice as good as those following a program of periodisation.
+However, an interesting study by Hoffman et al. (2003)[1] found that over 12 weeks, the exercise subjects (all athletes) who followed a program of muscle confusion performed almost twice as well as those following a program of periodisation.
 Does this mean that athletes should all be switching their training programs daily?
 Probably not.

-Most athletes have a very targeted and planned form of fitness training explicitly aimed towards their sporting discipline.
-But like many things in life, it comes down to personal preference and what works best for your individual needs.
-There is strong evidence showing that muscle confusion may help us challenge our bodies and adapt to different conditions that would seem beneficial to any athlete.
+Most athletes have very targeted and planned fitness training for their sporting discipline.
+But like many things in life, it comes down to personal preference and what works best for your needs.
+Strong evidence shows that muscle confusion may help us challenge our bodies and adapt to different conditions that benefit any athlete.
 On the face of it, many athletes probably already follow some form of muscle confusion, albeit occasionally.
-If they turn up to the gym with a plan of action but find that they have a sore back, for example, they have to make instant changes to their planned program to accommodate their situation.
-This means changing a pre-planned workout.
+If they go to the gym with a plan of action but have a sore back, for example, they must immediately change their program to accommodate their situation.
+It means changing a pre-planned workout.
 Many athletes may use muscle confusion without even planning it.

 Conclusion

-There is no evidence that we should randomly change our exercise program at every workout.
-There is strong evidence showing that structured and cyclical changes in our exercise routine can benefit our physical progression.
+No evidence exists that we should randomly change our exercise program at every workout.
+Strong evidence shows that structured and cyclical changes in our exercise routine can benefit our physical progression.
 It challenges both our muscular and our neuromuscular systems.
 It keeps our workouts exciting and, in so doing, keeps us more motivated.
 When we begin fresh new exercises or routines, we have a renewed vigour.
 Therefore, we may find ourselves putting in a more significant effort than before; this keeps our body progressing.
-This can be enough to help produce better results.
+It can be enough to help produce better results.

 So, whether you use muscle confusion, periodisation, or just something in between, it would be beneficial to start thinking more carefully about our workouts and ways to make our routines less 'routine'.
 We can adapt our activities to challenge our bodies better, improve our performance and increase our exercise motivation.